 - In a bowl, mash the avocado roughly with a fork along with the juice from half the lime and the pepper.

 - In a large frying pan, fry the onion in the oil over a moderate heat until translucent - about 5 minutes.

 - Add the garlic and chillies and fry for a further minute.

 - Add the tomatoes and cook, stirring occasionally for 3 minutes.

 - Beat the eggs and salt together, then pour into the pan.

 - Stir occasionally until the eggs are cooked to your liking (3-5 minutes).

 - Serve on toast alongside the smashed avocados and the remaining lime half cut into wedges.

 This recipe for huevos rancheros is now winging its way over to Australia for Weekend Brunch Club with Gingey Bites.

 This is a sponsored post in collaboration with Avis.
 I was not expected to write a positive review and all opinions are, as always, my own.
-Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blythe and blogging.
+Thanks to my readers for your support of the brands and organisations that help to keep Tin and Thyme blithe and blogging.